md-riaz/ratchet-php-websocket/README.md

-## Unleash the Power of ZMQ: A Guide to Seamless Integration with PHP 8.2 and Debian 11, NGINX
+## Harness Real-Time Communication: Installing Ratchet PHP on Debian 11 Server with Nginx and PostgreSQL

 **Empower your PHP applications with lightning-fast communication and scalable architecture using ZeroMQ (ZMQ)!** This powerful library unlocks real-time messaging and distributed computing, propelling your projects to new levels of performance and efficiency.